-Conservation Council for Hawai‘i, et al., v.
+Case Name: Conservation Council for Hawai‘i, et al., v.
 National Marine Fisheries Service, et al.

-United States District Court for the District of Hawaii
+Court: United States District Court for the District of Hawaii

-Animal Welfare Institute; Center for Biological Diversity; Conservation Council for Hawai‘i; Ocean Mammal Institute
+Plaintiffs: Animal Welfare Institute; Center for Biological Diversity; Conservation Council for Hawai‘i; Ocean Mammal Institute

-National Marine Fisheries Services; United States Department of Commerce (Penny Pritzker, Secretary of Commerce); United States Department of the Navy; United States Department of Defense (Chuck Hagel, Secretary of Defense).
+Defendants: National Marine Fisheries Services; United States Department of Commerce (Penny Pritzker, Secretary of Commerce); United States Department of the Navy; United States Department of Defense (Chuck Hagel, Secretary of Defense).

-AWI and three other groups have filed suit against the US Navy and the National Marine Fisheries Service (NMFS), claiming that these government entities violated the National Environmental Policy Act (NEPA, 42 U.S.C. §§ 4321 et seq.) when they relied on a legally defective environmental impact statement to give the green light to the Navy’s five-year plan for testing and training activities off Hawai‘i and Southern California, which the Navy and NMFS admit will cause nearly 9.6 million instances of harm to whales, dolphins and other marine mammals—including 155 marine mammal deaths and over 2,000 permanent injuries—and will kill up to 85 critically imperiled sea turtles.
+AWI and three other groups filed suit against the US Navy and the National Marine Fisheries Service (NMFS), claiming that these government entities violated the National Environmental Policy Act (NEPA, 42 U.S.C. §§ 4321 et seq.) when they relied on a legally defective environmental impact statement to give the green light to the Navy’s five-year plan for testing and training activities off Hawaii and Southern California, which the Navy and NMFS admitted will cause nearly 9.6 million instances of harm to whales, dolphins and other marine mammals—including 155 marine mammal deaths and over 2,000 permanent injuries—and will kill up to 85 critically imperiled sea turtles.
 NEPA requires that a range of alternatives be considered, including alternatives that could be pursued with less environmental harm, and that the public have an opportunity to review and comment on that analysis.
-The groups have gone to court because NMFS approved the Navy’s plan without evaluating any alternatives that would place biologically important areas off-limits to training and testing.
+The groups went to court because NMFS approved the Navy’s plan without evaluating any alternatives that would place biologically important areas off-limits to training and testing.

-The amended complaint, filed on January 15, 2014, further claims that in authorizing the Navy’s training and testing, NMFS violated its legal duty under the Endangered Species Act (16 U.S.C. §§ 1531 et seq.) to protect endangered whales and turtles from extinction and under the Marine Mammal Protection Act (16 U.S.C. §§ 1361 et seq.) to prevent harm to marine mammal populations.
+The amended complaint, filed on January 15, 2014, further claimed that in authorizing the Navy’s training and testing, NMFS violated its legal duty under the Endangered Species Act (16 U.S.C. §§ 1531 et seq.) to protect endangered whales and turtles from extinction and under the Marine Mammal Protection Act (16 U.S.C. §§ 1361 et seq.) to prevent harm to marine mammal populations.

 Ocean mammals depend on hearing for navigation, feeding, and reproduction.
 Scientists have linked military sonar and live-fire activities to mass whale beaching, exploded eardrums, and even death.
-In 2004, during war games near Hawai‘i, the Navy’s sonar was implicated in a mass stranding of up to 200 melon-headed whales in Hanalei Bay, Kaua‘i.
-The Navy and NMFS estimate that, over the plan’s five-year period, training and testing activities will result in thousands of animals suffering permanent hearing loss, lung injuries or death.
+In 2004, during war games near Hawaii, the Navy’s sonar was implicated in a mass stranding of up to 200 melon-headed whales in Hanalei Bay, Kauai.
+The Navy and NMFS estimate that, over the plan’s five-year period, training and testing activities will result in thousands of animals suffering permanent hearing loss, lung injuries, or death.
 Millions of animals will be exposed to temporary injuries and disturbances, with many subjected to multiple harmful exposures.